BAE’s Big Push for Skilled Trades Starts with Orion in Dunfermline - A Spotlight

 Role Diversity

-From office and commercial staff in manufacturing and offshore engineers in oil and gas, to skilled trades personnel in Naval shipbuilding and project managers in the nuclear industry – Dunfermline has you covered.
+From Office & Commercial staff in manufacturing, and offshore engineers in Oil and Gas, to skilled trades personnel in Naval shipbuilding and project managers in the nuclear industry – Dunfermline has you covered.

 Trust

 Central to the Dunfermline team, and a core value of Orion Group itself, is trust.
 Trust in delivering on time, trust in delivering the right candidates, and trust in the shared goals between the client and themselves.
 That’s why the team have clients who have been with them for decades.
-They come back repeatedly (and this is often through the operations team directly, not HR hiring teams - so they’re dealing with those at the coalface) with more demanding roles to fill, knowing the partnership is a relationship built on trust first and foremost.
+They come back repeatedly - often through the hiring manager direct, engaging with those at the coalface - with more demanding roles to fill, knowing the partnership is a relationship built on trust first and foremost.

 JOSCAR Registered